Grafrajohn/si/sign-up-and-take-control.md

 layout: page
 ---

-      <span class="call-to-action">WHY NOT SIGN UP FOR A FREE PLAN - AND IF YOU LIKE US SUBSCRIBE TO A FULL PLAN LATER.
-NO OBLIGATION!</span>
+**WHY NOT SIGN UP FOR A FREE PLAN - AND IF YOU LIKE US SUBSCRIBE TO A FULL PLAN LATER.
+NO OBLIGATION!**

       <div class="card-deck mb-3 text-center">
         <div class="card mb-4 box-shadow">
           <div class="card-header">